 The assessment has three parts to it which are labeled “Step 1,” “step 2,” and “Step 3.”

 Step 1: Family members have an initial telephone conversation, typically lasting about 30 minutes, with either Dr. Gale or Dr. Mazor.
 During this time we will cover information about your child's current level of adaptive and social functioning, including sleep and eating habits; the family situation; current medical issues; and goals for treatment.

 Step 2: We have an online social emotional assessment tool, Rapid Screener®, which we use to help identify relevant areas to increase plus the presence of any behaviors or symptoms that might interfere with an individual's ability to make progress.
 This is typically filled out by the parent.

 Step 3: An in-office meeting is held with either Dr. Gale or Dr. Mazor.
 This typically lasts about 40 minutes, but may vary.
 We advise that you not tell your child it is an "assessment," but keep it more informal and upbeat.
 For example, "I've heard about a program that I think might be interesting and we're going to check it out."
 If you think your child will be more receptive, you can provide additional details.

-The main goal is for your child (and you) to view the office setup, which is uniquely designed to support the group program and to provide us with an opportunity to meet informally assess basic language, attention skills, judgement, and social-emotional functioning.
+The main goal is for your child (and you) to view the office setup, which is uniquely designed to support the group program and to provide us with an opportunity to meet informally and assess basic language, attention skills, judgement, and social-emotional functioning.